Duke-MatSci/nanomine/README.md

 NanoMine Nanocomposites Data Resource

 ```
+Since NanoMine's install is similar to the NanomineViz
+install, the instructions for NanoMine are based on a modified
-Copied and modified version of Rui's NanomineViz instructions from raymondino/NanomineViz
+version of Rui's NanomineViz instructions from raymondino/NanomineViz
 ```

 # Installation (REQUIRES ubuntu 16.04 -- 18.04 will not work yet)